liormilliger/cloudride-app/README.md

     * It automatically pulls the updated configuration and deploys the **new image** version to the EKS cluster, completing the Continuous Delivery (CD) process.

 This process ensures that the infrastructure remains separate from the application configuration, and all deployments are managed declaratively via Git.

 ---

+## 🗑️ Destroying the Cluster (Clean-up)

+Destroying the EKS cluster requires a specific preparatory step to avoid resource leaks and timeouts caused by ArgoCD's finalizers.
+ArgoCD places finalizers on its deployed applications to ensure it cleans up managed resources before the application resource itself is removed.
+However, when the cluster is being destroyed by Terraform, these finalizers will cause the deletion to stall.

+To perform a clean tear-down, you must run the provided script concurrently with the Terraform destroy process.

+### 1. Execute Terraform Destroy (Plan and Start)

+Start the Terraform destroy process.
+Once it completes the **plan** and begins destroying the ArgoCD resources, you must run the finalizer patch script.

+1. Navigate to the Terraform directory:
+    ```bash
+    cd terraform/
+    ```
+2. Initiate the destroy process:
+    ```bash
+    terraform destroy
+    ```
+3.  **WAIT** for the command line output to confirm the destruction plan and prompt you for approval.
+After you type `yes`, Terraform will begin destroying the components.

+### 2. Run the Finalizer Patch Script (Concurrent Execution)

+The script, `fetch-and-patch.sh`, handles scanning for active ArgoCD Applications in the `argocd` namespace and patching their finalizers so the resources can be deleted by Terraform.

+As soon as the Terraform destroy process starts deleting resources (after typing `yes`), immediately open a **new terminal window** and navigate to the root of the project (the `cloudride` folder).

+1. Open a **new terminal window** and navigate to the root of the project:
+    ```bash
+    cd /path/to/cloudride-application-deployment/  # Example: Change this to your root folder
+    ```
+2. Execute the script:
+    ```bash
+    ./fetch-and-patch.sh
+    ```

+> **Note:** The script must be run *after* the `terraform destroy` command has started the deletion process, and it must finish its execution successfully while the destroy is still running.

+### 3. Terraform Completion

+Once the script has patched the finalizers and Terraform is able to remove the ArgoCD components, the entire cluster deletion will proceed smoothly until all AWS resources are successfully destroyed.

+---